-Strategic Thinking vs. Tactical Acting
+Strategic Thinking vs. Tactical Acting – Your marketing needs both.

-At BNBranding we talk about Insight vs. Execution.
+Think about Insight vs. Execution.
 Insight being the crucial strategic thinking that has to happen before you execute the tactical plan.
 Think, then act.

 Graham Robertson of Beloved Brands talks about the difference between strategic thinkers and tactical implementers.
 He writes…